IBM/universal-connectors/docs/configure_syslog_ssl.md

   ```
        tcp {
             port => 5001 type => "syslog-mongodb" dns_reverse_lookup_enabled => false
-            # For SSL over syslog, uncomment the following lines after generating a SSL key and a certificate using GuardAPI (see documentation), copy the public certificate to your data source and adjust the rsyslog configuration:
             ssl_enable => true
             ssl_cert => "${SSL_DIR}/app.crt"
             ssl_key => "${SSL_DIR}/app.key"